Sleep Savvy Magazine

 Mike Chmura knew he needed a catchy name for his new sleep shop that would reflect the local character of Martha’s Vineyard when it opened in 1984.
 He found one as he drove by the famous East Chop lighthouse.
 He chose East Chop Sleep Shop as a nod to this beacon landmark, placed where the harbor merges with the outer channel of Vineyard Sound.
 READ ABOUT THE EAST CHOP LIGHT

-“When the wind blows, it creates choppy water,” Mike says.
+“When the wind blows, it creates choppy water,” Mike said.
 “Since East Chop rhymes with sleep shop, no further discussion was needed.

-Today, Mike and his wife Pat operate the only sleep shop on this tiny 12-mile by 19-mile island.
+Mike passed away in 2016, but today Mike’s wife, Pat Ferguson, operate the only sleep shop on this tiny 12-mile by 19-mile island.
 The Vineyard, accessible only by ferry boat, is a tourist mecca that swells to 175,000 during the summer months.
 During the off-season, the population drops to 12,000.

-Family businesses are respected by the residents, and the Chmuras have worked to make themselves a key part of the community.
-“Islanders depend on family-owned stores on the island for their daily needs,” Mike says.
+Family businesses are respected by the residents, and Pat has worked to make hers a key part of the community.
+“Islanders depend on family-owned stores on the island for their daily needs.”

 Some islanders buy mattresses on the mainland and lug them onto the Vineyard by ferry – and then try to dispose of their old mattress themselves.
 But not many.
 “Most people can’t purchase a mattress and bring it over for what we can sell it for, deliver it and take care of their needs,” Pat says.